With sprawling urban development, we are killing off iconic species like the koala.

 Come along to the Redlands, Moreton, Ipswich or Logan Campaign Strategy Workshop and join others in your community in designing a campaign strategy to protect koala habitat.
 We'll also be looking to how we can work collectively to be a stronger voice for nature across the Brisbane region.

 In 2017, the Queensland Koala Expert Panel report warned of an 80 per cent decline in koala populations in the Koala Coast area, that includes Gold Coast, Redlands, Sunshine Coast and west to Ipswich.
-The authors went further to suggest that if the current rate of koala habitat loss continues, they could be extinct in the region within 50 years.
 If future generations are to be lucky enough to see a koala in the wild, local councils and the State Government need to do more to urgently address this crisis.

 The Queensland Government is due to release the SEQ Koala Conservation Strategy for consultation in May, offering a crucial opportunity to win stronger laws to protect Koala habitat.